seascapenetwork/seascape-js/README.md

 * Update the version in package.json and push it to the github.
 * Push to the npm: `npm publish`.

+# Tests
+The upload of the smartcontract in hardhat framework test is located as a sub project inside the `test/hardhat-project` directory.
+It should have the `.env` setted up based on the `.example.env`.

 # TODO
 Add the browserify in the future to enable it in the browsers.